O70/note-paper/source/_posts/technology/Nginx/nginx-test.md

 <!-- more -->

-> ECS for Aliyun, CentOS 7.2 64Bit
+> ECS for Aliyun or CVM for Tencent, CentOS 7.2 64Bit

 ## Download